 Molana-al-Moazzam Hazrat Jalaleddin Ali, Mir Abolfazl Angha is the 39th Master of the Oveyssi School.
-Born in Ghazvin, Iran in 1266 A.H (1849 A.D.), he pursued Islamic studies under famous teachers in that city until the age of nineteen.
+Born in Ghazvin, Iran in 1266 A.H (1849 A.D.), he pursued Islamic studies under supervision of well known teachers of his city until the age of nineteen.

 In 1284 A.H.
 (1867 A.D.), Hazrat Jalaleddin Ali moved to Tehran where he met his eminent master, Hazrat Abdolghader Jahromi, and studied under his guidance until his master passed away.
 He attained the absolute state of cognition through hard work, obedience and discipline.

-Hazrat Jalaleddin Ali received permission to guide from four different Masters, and became the pole of his time.
-These four Masters represented five different Sufi lineages.
-These lineages include:
+Hazrat Jalaleddin Ali received permission to guide from four different Masters and became the pole of his time.
+These four Masters represented five different Sufi lineages that are as follow:

 - Agha Abdol-Gader Jahromi in the Oveyssi lineage